 Chikou Snorkeling Area Introduction

-Green Island has two main snorkeling areas, namely Chai Kou and Shi Lang.
-Chai Kou is not only very suitable for beginners to experience snorkeling, but it also becomes an excellent snorkeling spot during the strong southwest winds from June to August, as it is located on the sheltered side.
-Chai Kou is renowned for its magnificent coral scenery, featuring varied depths of seawater that offer a layered experience, allowing visitors to fully enjoy the beautiful underwater landscapes.
-The tidal zone between the nearshore area of Chai Kou and the large reefs has diverse sea surface changes, with abundant underwater reef formations.
-The underwater topography near the shore and between the large reefs consists of rocky platforms, primarily covered by various types of coral, including clumped and encrusting corals.
-After snorkeling, visitors can walk along the diving path to observe intertidal organisms up close, where they can find traces of seaweed, sea urchins, and starfish.
-The early Han settlers who developed Green Island had conflicts with the indigenous peoples on the island; the two settlements faced each other with walls made of wood, and this area was originally called Zha Kou.
-Later, as the area developed, it was renamed "Chai Kou."
-The northern coast from Gong Guan to Chai Kou and Zhong Liao is the largest coastal plain area on Green Island.
-The coastal topography is primarily composed of coral reefs, and Chai Kou and Zhong Liao are the best spots for the sand dunes of Green Island, also being one of the only two beaches on the island.
-If engaging in water activities, please consult qualified operators and coaches, and get into the water accompanied by a professional instructor: Qualified operator information.
+Green Island has two main snorkeling areas, which are Chaikou and Shilang.
+Chaikou is not only very suitable for beginners to experience snorkeling but also an excellent snorkeling spot on the leeward side during the strong southwest winds that occur from June to August.
+Chaikou is renowned for its magnificent stone coral scenery, with water depth variations that create layers, allowing visitors to fully enjoy the stunning underwater views.
+The snorkeling area in Chaikou features intertidal zones between the shore and large coral reefs, with diverse oceanic changes and numerous underwater rock formations.
+The coastal seabed and the areas between large coral reefs consist of rocky platform topography, primarily covered by various types of stony corals in clusters and encrusting forms.
+After snorkeling, visitors can walk along the diving trail to closely observe intertidal organisms, where they may find traces of seaweed, sea urchins, and starfish.
+In the early days of Green Island's settlement, Han settlers had conflicts with the indigenous people, with two settlements confronting each other using wooden walls, referred to as Zh口 at that time.
+Later, with local development and construction, it was renamed "Chaikou."
+The area from Gongguan to Chaikou and Zhongliao along the northern coast is the largest coastal plain area in Green Island.
+The coastal topography is mainly characterized by coral reefs, and Chaikou and Zhongliao are the best places for the development of Green Island's sand dunes, as well as the only two beaches on the island.
+For water activities, please consult qualified operators and instructors, and engage in activities under the supervision of professional coaches: Qualified operator information.